Distribution settings reference - Amazon CloudFront

 Default TTL

 Specify the default amount of time, in seconds, that you want objects to stay in CloudFront caches before CloudFront forwards another request to your origin to determine whether the object has been updated.
 The value that you specify for Default TTL applies only when your origin does not add HTTP headers such as Cache-Control max-age, Cache-Control s-maxage, or Expires to objects.
-For more information, see Managing how long content stays in the cache (expiration).
+For more information, see Manage how long content stays in the cache (expiration).

 To specify a value for Default TTL, you must choose the Customize option for the Object Caching setting.